 Mark is a member of a number of professional associations.
 He is Fellow of both the Australian Institute of Company Directors (AICD) and Australian Institute of Management (AIM).

-John is a Special Counsel with Shand Taylor Lawyers which he joined as a Partner in 2007.
-Previously he was the Principal of Lowes & Co, a predominantly property focused law firm which he ran for 11 years.
-Prior to this he was a Partner for eight years with an international law firm.
-John holds a Bachelor of Arts and a Bachelor of Law.
+Prior to merging his firm with Shand Taylor in 2007, he was the principal of Lowes & Company, a predominantly property and commercial law firm which he headed up for 11 years.
+Before commencing his own firm, he was a partner for eight years with an international law firm, Phillips Fox, now DLA Piper.